All Episodes

 I'm a conservative first.

-Well, I'm an American first, then a conservative and a Republican next, uh second or third, however you want to line them up.
+Well, I'm an American first, then a conservative, and a Republican next, second or third, however you want to line them up.

 Right.

-And and you know, I I would I would be destroying my credibility if I came out with a full-fledged endorsement of Senator McCain.
+And, you know, I would be destroying my credibility if I came out with a full-fledged endorsement of Senator McCain.

-I think for a lot of people like me, Jenny, and this is what I really wanted to talk to you about, this election's gonna be an up or down on Obama voting for or against him.
+I think for a lot of people like me, Jenny, and this is what I really wanted to talk to you about: this election is going to be an up or down on Obama, voting for or against him.

 We actually are on the same page.

-You and I don't want Obama, which for different reasons.
+You and I don't want Obama for different reasons.

-I I don't think the country can afford unchecked one party Democrat, liberal Democrat rule for four years at this crucial time.
+I don't think the country can afford unchecked one-party Democrat, liberal Democrat rule for four years at this crucial time.

 Somebody's running this campaign.

-Uh but what he stands for, the people he's associated himself with, his lack of experience, his ability and desire to have no aspect of his life discussed.
+But what he stands for, the people he's associated himself with, his lack of experience, his ability and desire to have no aspect of his life discussed, and I think his genuinely non-impressive IQ, horrible things.

-We we love having Democrats and independents join our party, but not as Democrats and independents.
+We love having Democrats and Independents join our party, but not as Democrats and Independents.

 We love them come across as conservatives.